mdppml/PP-GWAS/Code/README.md

 ### Conda Environment
 The SLURM script requires a Conda environment.
 Replace `"INSERT_CONDA_ENVIRONMENT_HERE"` in the scripts `ppgwas.sh`, `run_server.sh`, and `run_client.sh` with the path to your Conda environment.

+Intel MKL Requirement:
+This code requires Intel MKL (Math Kernel Library) for sparse matrix computations, which is typically pre-installed on Linux-based clusters with Intel processors.
+If your system uses AMD chips or does not have MKL, consider modifying dependencies to use OpenBLAS as an alternative.

 Ensure the `run_server.sh` and `run_client.sh` scripts are executable:
    ```bash
    chmod +x run_server.sh